deeplearning4j/deeplearning4j/quickstart.md

 * Select `DBNIrisExample.java` from the lefthand file tree.
 * Hit run!
 (It's the green button that appears when you right-click on the source file...)

-## Managed Environments
+### Managed Environments

-* If you are working in a managed environment like Databricks, Domino or Sense.io, you'll need to run
+If you are working in a managed environment like Databricks, Domino or Sense.io, you'll need to take an additional step.
+After you've followed the local setup above, just run

 		mvn clean package